rockymount114/cis_dashboard/tasks.md

-# Feature: Optimize KPI Data Query
+# Feature: Optimize Chart Data Query

-## Phase 1: Refactor Database Query
+## Phase 1: Refactor Chart Data Query

-### Task T001: Consolidate KPI Data Queries
+### Task T001: Consolidate Chart Data Queries

 **File:** `lib/db.ts`

-**Goal:** Replace the three separate queries for fetching KPI data with a single, more efficient query.
+**Goal:** Replace the two separate queries for fetching chart data with a single, more efficient query.

 **Details:**

-- The current implementation in `getKpiData` executes three separate SQL queries to fetch `totalCustomers` and `totalAccounts`, `totalBilled`, and `totalPayments`.
+- The current implementation in `getChartData` executes two separate SQL queries to fetch `totalBilledByMonth` and `totalCollectedByMonth`.
-- This will be replaced by a single SQL query that calculates all these values in one go, reducing database overhead and improving performance.
+- This will be replaced by a single SQL query that calculates both values in one go, reducing database overhead and improving performance.
-- The new query uses Common Table Expressions (CTEs) to first filter the data and then aggregate the results.
+- The new query uses Common Table Expressions (CTEs) and a `FULL OUTER JOIN` to combine the billed and collected data.

 **Implementation:**